YvCodeHong/Bank-tech-test/README.md

 I would like to withdraw money from my bank account and that should be displayed.

 As a user,
-So that that I know how much I've spent and where I've spent it, I would like to see an account statement printed that shows the date, amount and balance.
+So that I know how much I've spent and where I've spent it, I would like to see an account statement printed that shows the date, amount and balance.

 ```
- 2. Setting up the program

- Install rspec and  gemfiles.

- 3. Diagramming